niftools/blender_niftools_addon/CONTRIBUTING.rst

 Documentation is used by both users and developers and is published.
  * Any updates that add, remove or modify behaviour require corresponding updates to ensure that user can use the functionality
- * Supporting developer documentation should be updated with relavent changes, design decisions, etc.
+ * Supporting developer documentation should be updated with relevant changes, design decisions, etc.

 Reviewer Contribution
 ---------------------

-The review group is to ensure that contributions are openly discussed, people can participate in the development process and ensure quality of development
+The review group is to ensure that contributions are openly discussed, people can participate in the development process and ensure the quality of development
- * If you are interested in joining the review group to give your input on contributions, talk to the @niftools/core team to be added as reviewer.
+ * If you are interested in joining the review group to give your input on contributions, talk to the @niftools/core team to be added as a reviewer.
- * You will automatically recieve notificiations for any PR related to this repo.
+ * You will automatically receive notifications for any PR related to this repo.

 Release process
 ---------------

 When all issues in a milestone are complete, a release branch is created from the `dev` branch, tagged, log updates and PR done towards `master`.
  * The project uses the Python versioning scheme - https://www.python.org/dev/peps/pep-0440/#public-version-identifiers
- * A release will always include an accompanying version change, but the reverse is not true : the version can change without a release.
+ * A release will always include an accompanying version change, but the reverse is not true: the version can change without a release.
 After being merged, a release will be officially released using the GitHub release system.